mbeniamino/aperi/README.md

 ## Description

 Aperi is a resource opener based on file extensions.
-It allows to to launch a configurable executable to handle a certain file or uri based on its extension or schema.
+It allows to launch a configurable executable to handle a certain file or uri based on its extension or schema.
 The project also contains a utility that launches via dbus the standard system chooser for opening a file: the common use case it to associate